harry-honours-2025/harry-thesis-software/README.md

 An **instance** is defined by the following facts:

 - **Nodes** `node(X,T)` where:
-    - `X` is a unique identifier,
+    - `X` is a unique node identifier,
-    - `T` denotes the transshipment cost per unit of demand.
+    - `T` is the transshipment cost per unit of demand.

 - **Vehicles** `vehicle(V,C)` where:
-    - `V` is a unique identifier,
+    - `V` is a unique vehicle identifier,
-    - `C` denotes the vehicle’s capacity.
+    - `C` is the vehicle's capacity.

 - **Availability periods** `availability(V,B,E)` where:
     - `V` is a vehicle identifier,